FerdinadAguwa/Insomnia_Burgers/README.md

 > Design Team:
 * Ferdinad Aguwa
-   * Created the initial Github repository and the rough skeleton MVC file design
+   * Created the initial Github repository and the rough skeleton MVP file design
    * Designed the "Home" page
-   * Designed the "Purchase Games" page
-   * Designed and created the card item rendering feature for the "Purchase Games" page
-   * Designed and created the "Home" page carousel feature
+   * Added cards through handlebars html and css
    * Deployed the application to Heroku